The Ultimate New Delhi Packing List

 THE *ONE THING* WTP EDITORS ALWAYS PACK FOR NEW DELHI

 New Delhi is a food lover’s dream.
 You may think you know good Indian food, but your local takeout joint just doesn’t compare to the Indian food feasts on offer throughout the city.
 Different regions of India are individually known and celebrated for differing cooking techniques and distinct spices, but New Delhi is a literal melting pot for the far reaches of India’s nuanced cuisines.
-You’ll find all kinds of fare, from experimental molecular gastronomy at Masala Library to street nibbles of fresh mango to just about every kind of savory curry, spiced tandoori, and flurry naan ever created.
+You’ll find all kinds of fare, from experimental molecular gastronomy at Masala Library to street nibbles of fresh mango to just about every kind of savory curry, spiced tandoori, and fluffy naan ever created.
 But “Delhi Belly” is more than a cute rhyme—most travelers will get a touch of upset stomach while visiting India—whether from unfamiliar spices or picking up a stomach bug.
 It’s smart to pack a small medicine kit with Imodium caplets, Pepto Bismol, and a packet of electrolyte replacements.
 You may not need any of it, and it’s possible to pick up these medicines in pharmacies in New Delhi, but tummy troubles tend to strike at the least opportune times (like when you’re meandering through the Taj Mahal) so it’s always better to be prepared.
 As a precautionary rule, avoid drinking any tap water and be sure to wash your hands often.
 Then, dig in to New Delhi.—WTP Editors

 NEW DELHI’S WEATHER AND SEASONS